Bristol, you sassy thing, you. You’ve always been hard to define. All pastel palette pretty in some quarters yet home to subversive Banksy in others.

 Oh yes.
 And many of the attractions are designed with children in mind ;-)

 Terrible name, lovely place.
-This is a science museum filled with light, air and space for children.
+We the curious is a science museum filled with light, air and space for children.
 Its bookshop makes a good stop for adults, too, with inspiring titles like Women Who Dared and Great Women of the World.

 There are over 300 exhibits inside – and the one that stood out the most (perhaps for obvious reasons) was the lifesize stages of pregnancy exhibit.
 And the indoor pink earthquaking trampoline with audio that “simulated” labour.